-It’s hard to imagine a time when we will talk to our objects and devices and be offended if they don’t reply.
+It’s hard to imagine a time when we’ll talk to objects and devices and be offended if they don’t reply.
 But with Google estimating that half of all searches will happen by voice by 2020, and Gartner predicting that thirty percent of all online browsing will take place without a screen by the same year, that time is very much upon us.

 Sounds convincing.
-But apart from offering a few novelties, interactive games, and the ability to order more toilet roll before you even stand up, it seems that the potential voice apps and assistants have to offer businesses and their customers today is very limited indeed.
+But apart from offering a few novelties, interactive games, and the ability to order more toilet roll before you even stand up, the potential that voice apps and assistants have to offer businesses and their customers seems to be very limited indeed.

-But it would be unwise to discount voice on the basis of its early innovators and adopters.
-The technology is rapidly evolving and level of penetration is increasing just as fast, with those who have had faith in the industry already reaping the rewards.
+It would be unwise, however, to discount voice on the basis of its early innovators and adopters.
+The technology is rapidly evolving and level of penetration is increasing just as fast, with those who have put their faith in the industry already reaping the rewards.

-So before everyone catches on and the tech really takes off, let’s take a look at a few ways your business can get involved in the voice revolution.
+So before everyone catches on and the tech really takes off, let’s take a look at a few ways your business can get involved and become a part of the voice revolution.

 Improve your customers’ daily life